-May be repeated for a maximum of 9 credits.
+Comments: May be repeated for a maximum of 9 credits.

-This course introduces students to creating three-dimensional concepts in clay, emphasizing hand-building, glazing techniques, and surface treatments.
-Students will complete a variety of hand-building projects, learning the fundamentals of ceramics.
-Students may opt to also learn how to use a kiln for firing hand-built class projects.
-Note that this course does not include wheel-throwing, but prepares students for learning that skill in a subsequent course.
+Description: This course introduces students to creating three-dimensional concepts in clay, emphasizing hand building, glazing techniques, and surface treatments.
+Students will complete hand-building projects, and then move on to the essentials of wheel-throwing projects and learn how to use a kiln.